8 Minute Read

 Do you have a lot of unused space in your home?
 One way to free up more income for retirement is to move into a smaller home.
 Not only would you reduce your monthly mortgage payments, but you’d also cut your utility bill.

 Another option is to share your home.
 Some homes have mother-in-law suites, and others even have two master bedrooms.
 You could charge rent for the room, share common spaces like the living room and kitchen, and split the costs of utilities and upkeep.
 You might even choose to share food costs.
 Two people paying the bills are better than one.

 You May Also Like

 One of the best things you can do for yourself as a single parent is to surround yourself with community.
-It doesn’t matter if it’s extended family, a neighbor down the street or your small group at church.
+It doesn’t matter if it’s extended family, neighbors, or your small group at church.
 The point is, don’t go it alone.
 There will be days you need a little extra encouragement or accountability—and maybe even a babysitter.

-If you have retirement questions and don’t know where to start, talk with an investing expert who can help you lay out a plan so you can retire.
+If you have retirement questions and don’t know where to start, talk with an investing professional who can help you lay out a plan so you can retire on your terms.

 About Chris Hogan